B-313/Ai-Readiness-Workbench/README.md

-# AI Adoption Advisory — Consultant Workbench
+# AI Adoption Advisory Workbench

-A self-contained admin workbench for an AI & digital-adoption consultancy.
-It lets a consultant publish their services, manage an SME client database, send AI Readiness Scan invitations, track responses, and benchmark each client's AI adoption against public sector data.
+A self-contained admin workbench for an AI & digital-adoption.
+Enterprise solution to manage an client database, send invitations, track responses, and benchmark each client's scores against public sector data.
 Map those insights onto the government's policy-development phases to surface the support available at each stage.

-> Refactored Workbench based on a micro-internship via E³UDRES² Talent Funnel with Fit-Design BV (Belgium).
-> The original engagement explored an integrated maturity assessment for SMEs; Lean Six Sigma and AI implementation.

 ---

 ## Ideology

 The guiding idea: The workbench turns scattered outreach and survey data into a single, honest picture:
 - Every adoption score is benchmarked against a published figure for  the client's sector.
--  Analysis of 10-minute drives the customer record, response funnel, insights, and the recommended next step.
+- Analyse customer record, response funnel, insights, and the recommended next step.
 - Each client is placed on a policy-development path with the concrete, publicly-available support for that phase.
 - The prototype stores everything in the browser.
 No accounts/servers, this is appropriate for SME and  confidentiality-sensitive practice.